Stability, bounded generation and strong boundedness: Strong boundedness

-For the proof of Theorem~\ref{main_thm0}, we must distinguish a couple different cases and subcases of global fields $K,$ non-empty set of valuations of $K$ containing all the archimedean valuations of $K$ and root systems $\Phi.$ Our first goal is to produce an ideal $I:=I(T)$ from the set $T$ such that we can apply Theorem~\ref{main_thm2_technical} (or a version of \cite[Theorem~1.3]{Chevalley_positive_char_tentative} in case of $\Phi=C_2$ or $G_2$) to this ideal.
-We start with the easiest case of $K$ a global function field.
+So let us now assume that $\Phi=A_{n\geq 2},C_{n\geq 2}$ or $G_2.$ Our first goal is now to produce an ideal $I:=I(T)$ from the set $T$ such that we can apply Theorem~\ref{main_thm2_technical} (or a version of \cite[Theorem~1.3]{Chevalley_positive_char_tentative} in case of $\Phi=C_2$ or $G_2$) to this ideal.
+We start with the easiest case of $K$ a global function field or having a real embedding.
 Here we just apply Proposition~\ref{plucking_lemma} directly to a non-central element $B$ of $T$ to obtain a non-zero ideal $I(T)$ such that

 holds for the $D:=D(\Phi)$ of Proposition~\ref{plucking_lemma}.
-If $K$ is a number field with a real embedding, than we do the same.
-So let us assume that $K$ is a totally imaginary number field and let $m(K)$ be the number of roots of unity in $K$ and $p(K)$ the number of prime divisors of $m(K),$ when $m(K)$ is considered as an element of the ring of S-algebraic integers $R.$ Then note that as $\Pi_R(T)=\emptyset$, there is for each prime ideal $\C P$ dividing $m(K)$ an element $B:=B_{\C P}$ and and an entry $t_{\C P}$ of this $B_{\C P}$ such that $t_{\C P}$ is not an element of $\C P.$ Hence applying Proposition~\ref{plucking_lemma} to this $B$ and $t$, one has
+So let us assume that $K$ is a totally imaginary number field and let $m(K)$ be the number of roots of unity in $K$ and $p(K)$ the number of prime divisors of $m(K),$ when $m(K)$ is considered as an element of the ring of S-algebraic integers $R.$ Then note that as $\Pi_R(T)=\emptyset$, there is for each prime ideal $\C P$ dividing $m(K)$ an element $B:=B_{\C P}$ of $T$ and a level generator $t_{\C P}$ of this $B_{\C P}$ such that $t_{\C P}$ is not an element of $\C P.$ Hence applying Proposition~\ref{plucking_lemma} to this $B$ and $t$, one has

-for the constant $K$ from this proposition and for $I_{\C P}$ an ideal \begin{enumerate} \item whose radical contains $t_{\C P}$ if $\Phi\in\{A_{n\geq 2},C_{n\geq 3},E_6,E_7,E_8,F_4\}$. \item containing $2t_{\C P}^2R,$ if $\Phi=C_2.$ \item containing $2t_{\C P}^3R,$ if $\Phi=G_2.$ \end{enumerate} Hence we obtain for the ideal $I:=\sum_{\C P\text{ divides }m(K)} I_{\C P}$ that
+for the constant $D$ from this proposition and for $I_{\C P}$ an ideal \begin{enumerate} \item whose radical contains $t_{\C P}$ if $\Phi\in\{A_{n\geq 2},C_{n\geq 3}\}$. \item containing $2t_{\C P}^2R,$ if $\Phi=C_2.$ \item containing $2t_{\C P}^3R,$ if $\Phi=G_2.$ \end{enumerate} Hence we obtain for the ideal $I:=\sum_{\C P\text{ divides }m(K)} I_{\C P}$ that